Cook’s History continued:

 James Cook was a naval captain, navigator and explorer.
-Born in Marton-in-Cleveland, Yorkshire, England on October 27, 1728, the son of a Scottish farmhand, he also worked alongside his father until the age of 18 when he was offered an apprenticeship by a Quaker shipowner in the small seaside village near Whitby, England.
-The experience proved to be fortuitous for the future naval officer and explorer, bringing him in contact with both the ocean and ships along the port.
+He was born in England on October 27, 1728.
+Cook worked as Scottish farmhand with his until the age of 18.
+He was offered an apprenticeship by a Quaker shipowner in a small seaside village near Whitby, England.
+The experience opened up a seafaring spirit in Cook.

 Cook eventually joined the British Navy and, at age 29, was promoted to ship’s master.
 During the Seven Years War (1756-1763), he commanded a captured ship for the Royal Navy.
 He subsequently surveyed and mapped much of the entrance to the Saint Lawrence River during the siege of Quebec, which brought him to the attention of the Admiralty and the Royal Society.
 This acclaim led to his commission and the direction of British overseas exploration.
 In 1768 he took command of the first scientific expedition to the Pacific.
 On his ship, the HMB Endeavour, Cook charted New Zealand and the Great Barrier Reef of Australia.
 This area has since been credited as one of the world’s most dangerous areas to navigate.